 Choosing the Right Phonics Program

-Two Phonics Program Choices: One Free; The Other Quite Affordable
+Two Phonics Program Options: One Free; The Other Very Affordable

-You have two choices to pick from when deciding to use the OnTrack Reading Phonics Program.
-The first emphasizes multisyllable decoding and is available absolutely free here on the website.
-The second, a more comprehensive program, includes the multisyllable work, but also teaches the fundamental code knowledge that every child should know to become a proficient reader while also training essential phonics skills of blending, segmenting and phoneme manipulation.
+You have two options when deciding to use the OnTrack Reading Phonics Program.
+The first option focuses mainly on multisyllable decoding and is available absolutely free here on the website.
+The second, a more comprehensive program, includes the multisyllable work, but also teaches the fundamental code knowledge that every child should know to become a proficient reader while training the essential phonics skills of blending, segmenting and phoneme manipulation.

 Use the Free Phonics Program?